Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 While we use first-mover advantage and agents' decision rule, classic ``market competitiveness" measures, such as the Lerner Index or the Herfindahl-Hirschman Index \citep{tirole1988theory}, are not applicable to our setting, as they rely on ex-post observable market attributes such as prices or market shares (which are, resp., absent and endogenous for us).

-\xhdr{Choice models.} Stochastic choice models similar to ours have been widely used throughout economics.
-First, ``random agents" (a.k.a. noise traders) can side-step the ``no-trade theorem'' \citep{Milgrom-Stokey-82}, a famous impossibility result in financial economics.
+\xhdr{Choice models.} Stochastic choice models similar to ours are widely used in economics. ``Random agents" (a.k.a. noise traders) can side-step the ``no-trade theorem'' \citep{Milgrom-Stokey-82}, a famous impossibility result in financial economics.
 They play a similar role in our model, side-stepping the dominance of the greedy algorithm.
-Second, \SoftMaxRandom subsumes the logit choice rule, a standard behavioral model with strong empirical and microeconomic foundations \citep[\eg][]{mosteller1951experimental, luce1959choice, matvejka2015rational}.
+Moreover, \SoftMaxRandom subsumes the logit choice rule, a standard behavioral model with strong empirical and microeconomic foundations \citep[\eg][]{mosteller1951experimental, luce1959choice, matvejka2015rational}.
 Choice models similar to \SoftMaxRandom are used to explain horizontal product differentiation \citep[\eg][]{Hotelling-29, Perloff-Salop-85}.